Simple-Home/SimpleHome-Container/README.md

 # SimpleHome-Container

-Docker Container containing SimpleHome Server WIP
+Development Docker Container containing for testing and deploying

 ## Build and run container